-SWOT is a framework for listing out Strengths, Weaknesses, Opportunities and Threats.
-It is commonly displayed as a 2x2 matrix and is a popular tool used by businesses all over the world.
+SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
+It is commonly displayed as a 2×2 matrix and is a popular tool used by businesses all over the world.

 You’ve likely heard of SWOT, in fact it’s sometimes even used in personal development to look at an individual’s strengths, weaknesses, opportunities and threats.